DarylHowe/ep-technical-support-challenge/README.md

         Users should only see Clients that they have created.
         - There are two main scenarios we should consider here:
                 1. Exising Users/Clients
-                    We must have a way to assigning existing Clients to Users so they don’t lose access when update is rolled out.
+                    We must consider how we will assign existing Clients to existing Users so Users doo not loose access to their Client's when update is rolled out.
-                    This is an important element to this item.
-                    Possible Solution:
+                    Possible Solutions:
                         - Admins re-assign exisiting Users to existing Clients post rollout.
                         - Exisiting Users loose access to all Clients and must request access.
+                        - Link existing clients with existing users as part of rollout
+                            - Requires work on Support team side to find out which Clients belong to which Users (likely very time consuming)
                 2. New Users/Clients
                     Ensuring that new clients are properly linked to the users who create them moving forward.
                     This is more straight forward to implment.